Stochastic Calculus in Infinite Dimensions and SPDEs: Stochastic Calculus in Infinite Dimensions

 \subsection{Elementary Notation}

-Throughout these notes we work with a fixed filtered probability space $(\Omega, \mathcal{F}, (\mathcal{F}_t), \mathbbm{P})$.
-In the following $\mathcal{O}$ represents a subset of $\R^N$ and we shall always consider Banach Spaces as measure spaces equipped with the Borel $\sigma$-algebra.
-We will on occassion use $\lambda$ to represent the Lebesgue Measure.
+Throughout these notes we work with a fixed filtered probability space $(\Omega, \mathcal{F}, (\mathcal{F}_t), \mathbbm{P})$, which is complete with respect to $\mathcal{F}_0$.
+We always consider Banach Spaces as measure spaces equipped with the Borel $\sigma$-algebra, and shall use $\lambda$ to represent the Lebesgue Measure.
+All of our Hilbert Spaces are assumed to be separable.